bennpang/ISEA/Lab1.md

 IONOS (2022) What is an ISO file? definition and application of ISO files - IONOS, What is an ISO file?
 De­f­i­n­i­tion and functions.
 Available at: https://www.ionos.com/digitalguide/server/know-how/what-is-an-iso-file/ (Accessed: 10 July 2026).

 AWS (no date) What’s the Difference Between Type 1 and Type 2 Hypervisors?
 Available at: https://aws.amazon.com/ (Accessed: 10 July 2026).

+Gillis, A.S.
+(2024) What is SSH (secure shell) and how does it work? | techtarget, https://www.techtarget.com/.
+Available at: https://www.techtarget.com/searchsecurity/definition/Secure-Shell (Accessed: 10 July 2026).

 J, B. (2024) Choosing the right virtualbox network adapter: Nat, host-only, or bridged? | by Bennison J | Dev Genius, Choosing the Right VirtualBox Network Adapter: NAT, Host-Only, or Bridged?
 Available at: https://blog.devgenius.io/choosing-the-right-virtualbox-network-adapter-nat-host-only-or-bridged-188003a260de?gi=e57eb801f265 (Accessed: 10 July 2026).